dotnet/docs-maui/docs/migration/skiasharp.md

 ## Add NuGets

 SkiaSharp for .NET MAUI is packaged as a series of NuGet packages.
-After you've migrated your Xamarin.Forms apps to a .NET MAUI app, you should remove all the existing SkiaSharp NuGet packages from your app.
-Then, use the NuGet package manager to search for the [SkiaSharp.Views.Maui.Controls](https://www.nuget.org/packages/SkiaSharp.Views.Maui.Controls/) NuGet package and add it to your solution.
+After you've migrated your Xamarin.Forms app to a .NET MAUI app, you should remove all the existing SkiaSharp NuGet packages from your app.
+Then, use the NuGet package manager to search for the [SkiaSharp.Views.Maui.Controls](https://www.nuget.org/packages/SkiaSharp.Views.Maui.Controls/) NuGet package and add it to your project.
 This will also install dependent SkiaSharp packages.

 ## Update namespaces